-Each of these techniques has its own advantages and disadvantages and the choice of the method depends on the specific needs of the lawn.
-Broadcast seeding is easy to do and can be done by homeowners, while slit seeding and hydroseeding are best left to professionals.
+Each of these techniques has its own advantages and disadvantages.
+The choice of the method depends on the specific needs of the lawn.
+Broadcast seeding is easy to do and can be done by homeowners.
+Slit seeding and hydroseeding are best left to professionals.

 Aftercare is an essential step in ensuring the success of an overseeding project.
 Proper aftercare will ensure that the new seed germinates and establishes roots, resulting in a lush, healthy lawn.
 The following are important steps in aftercare: